BY AILESH ABRAMS

 Before going forwards, let's take a step back to the behind-the-scenes of salon retail.
 As a salon, when we decide to bring in a new luxury product line, we need to apply for the right to do so – and they can say no!

-For example, when Salon Society wanted to partner with Oribe, we needed to communicate with the Oribe brand reps to be sure that we would be a good fit!
+For example, when Salon Society wanted to partner with Kerastase, we needed to communicate with the Kerastase brand reps to be sure that we would be a good fit!
 These luxury brands want to be sure that the salons that carry their products are able to properly use, educate, sell, and represent the brand as an ambassador.

 As you can imagine, these types of brands also commit to not selling their products to drugstores/major retailers.
 Additionally, many of these brands invest time and money into the prevention and interruption of unauthorized sales to avoid unhappy customers or damage to their brand.
 When you find luxury brands on Amazon or in Walmart, what is actually being sold is a diverted product.